 See more information on The Blizzard Program.

 Wilmot’s slopes are monitored by lift operators, the Wilmot & Alpine Ski Patrols, and Blizzard’s several adult supervisors.
 There are also supervisors available at all times in the lodge.
 Blizzard has a designated area (called "The Blizzard Desk") that is available to our members.
 Our members are recognized by their Blizzard tags which should be on their person at all times.
-Any Wilmot interaction with a Blizzard member is immediately reported back to our Supervisors.
+Any Wilmot or Alpine interaction with a Blizzard member is immediately reported back to our Supervisors.
 Supervisors come from our parents and Blizzard's extended family.
 So as your child(ren) have adventure, you can be a part of our volunteer team to help make the experience happen.

 Blizzard members ride to and from the ski area in highway coach buses.
 They are equipped with a lavatory and DVD players.